katerynakim/app-theme/development-strategy.md

 - added HTML code which consists of header, subheader, main page and information about company(same as in home page), footer
 - added form as a section element
 - changed subheader name
+## 7. 7-media

 ### CSS

-- added CSS on form section
+- added media queries to creare a responsive navigation menu, that varies in design on different screen sizes.

 ### Last step
 * Updated dev strategy.